paulsouthard1/paulsouthard1.github.io/_research_topics/computational.md

 ---
-topic: Structural Biology
+topic: Computational Biology
 ---

-I'm interested in defining the structures of **the** biology!
+I love to use computes for **solving** the biology.